MODERN GERMAN TABLE MANNERS FOR BUSINESS PEOPLE

 Not only a business contract counts in a successful business relation, but also the empathy and cultural understanding between the partners play an important role for your personal success.
 Interests in setting up business relations are linked to knowing the rules and morality of the people you are dealing with.

-To celebrate the “big deal” you might be invited to an elegant business dinner in a high-class restaurant.
+To celebrate the “big deal” you might be invited to an elegant business lunch or dinner in a high-class restaurant.

-This course helps you to feel comfortable during the dinner in regard of the business etiquette.
+This course helps you to feel comfortable during the meal in regard of the business etiquette.

 EXTRACT OF THE COACHING CONTENT: